juhiesayyed/DAA_TA1/README.md

 # DAA_TA1
 Travelling Salesman Problem using Dynamic Programming in which sets of nodes are given and we have to find
-1) Best Distance
+1) The path has the Least Distance Cost
-2) Best Time
+2) The path has the Least Time Cost
-3) And the combination of both
+3) The path has a Decent Distance and Time Cost

 ## Explanation:
 In the traveling salesman Problem, a salesman must visits n cities. visiting each city exactly once and finishing at the city he starts from.
 There is a non-negative cost c (i, j) to travel from the city i to city j.
 The goal is to find a tour of minimum cost.
 We assume that every two cities are connected.
 Such problems are called Traveling-salesman problem (TSP).